 - Experience Joy and Have Fun

 By implementing as many of these tips as possible, we can activate the parasympathetic nervous system (“rest and digest” or “heal and regenerate”).

 When We Activate the Parasympathetic Nervous System:

 - breath becomes slower and deeper

 - better quality sleep

 When it comes to skin conditions, like acne, the first three things we want to focus on are:

-- Lymphatic system to clear out bacteria
+- Lymphatic system to clear out cellular waste and toxins

 - Nervous system regulation (Somatic Healing) to ignite inner-healing

 - A minimalist skin care routine to respect, heal and replenish the protective barrier and microbiome